-The new image is either smaller, or one has to specify how missing image values outside of the border of I are extrapolated.
+The new color channel is either smaller, or one has to specify how the missing pixel values outside of the border of I are extrapolated.
 In our case we are extending I by the constant value o.
-The y- and x-derivatives can be computed using scipy.ndimage.convolve with the filters $[-1,0,1]^{\top}$ and [1,0,-1].
+The y- and x-derivatives can be computed using scipy.ndimage.convolve with the filters $[-1, 0, 1]^{\top}$ and [1, 0, -1], which correspond to eq.
+(3.6) with scaling factor 1.